 In 2019/2020 I hope to see many of you at concerts in 𝐆𝐞𝐫𝐦𝐚𝐧𝐲, 𝐈𝐜𝐞𝐥𝐚𝐧𝐝, 𝐃𝐞𝐧𝐦𝐚𝐫𝐤, 𝐭𝐡𝐞 𝐔𝐊, 𝐍𝐨𝐫𝐰𝐚𝐲, 𝐒𝐥𝐨𝐯𝐞𝐧𝐢𝐚, 𝐀𝐮𝐬𝐭𝐫𝐢𝐚 and the 𝐔𝐧𝐢𝐭𝐞𝐝 𝐒𝐭𝐚𝐭𝐞𝐬!

-Just a few highlights from the coming season:
+A few highlights from the coming season:

 - At the end of this month I appear with Irena Kavcic and Anneleen Lenaerts at Cremona Musica.